jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 You can see the result in [data-after.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.csv).

 ## Importing Terms

-Once you've found the perfect term, how do you use get it in to your application ontology?
+Once you've found the perfect term, how do you get it into your application ontology?
 What if you can't find the perfect term?
-In either case, there's a range of technique that you can use.
+In either case, there's a range of techniques that you can use.

 ### Importing Single Terms with MIREOT

 Using an ontology term means using its IRI, but you will also want to keep its label, definition, and other annotations.
 [MIREOT: The minimum information to reference an external ontology term](http://iospress.metapress.com/content/h54m2237310v13x1/) is a guideline for what information to include when importing a term.
 We even use "MIREOT" as a verb: "You should MIREOT that term into your ontology."

 When you MIREOT a term, you don't have to include its parent terms or logical axioms, but if you don't then you have to be careful.
 As an example, the term [Homo sapiens](http://purl.obolibrary.org/obo/NCBITaxon_9606) is about 29 nodes deep in the NCBI Taxonomy.
 If you want to use that term, you probably don't want to import all its ancestors.
 But you do have to ensure that everything you say about that term is still true!
 You could place *Homo sapiens* under [Mammalia](http://purl.obolibrary.org/obo/NCBITaxon_40674) in your application ontology, which would be true, even if it doesn't include all the information that's in the NCBI Taxonomy.
-Don't place it under [Mus musculus](http://purl.obolibrary.org/obo/NCBITaxon_10090)!
+Don't place it under the NCBI term [Mus musculus](http://purl.obolibrary.org/obo/NCBITaxon_10090) because then your assertion would be false!

 #### Importing Sets of Terms Using OntoFox